YuriAzathoth/Apokalypse3D/Engine/Temporary/readme.txt

-This folder contains temporary modules until proper ones are implemented.
+These modules are for engine development purposes only and will be removed after better implementations.